CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 <!-- > "Depression is not a sign of weakness - it is a sign that you were trying to be strong too long" &mdash; Sigmund Freud -->

-> “The more powerful and original a mind, the more it will incline towards the religion of solitude.”  &mdash; Aldous Huxley
+> “The more powerful and original a mind, the more it will incline towards the religion of solitude.”  &mdash; Aldous Huxley, Proper Studies (1927)

 <!-- > "There was never a genius without a tincture of madness." &mdash; Aristotle -->